adlyZaroui/CaptivePortal/README.md

 All web requests from the users are redirected to the local machine and all the traffic to the outside is rejected as long as the user has not logged in.
-You can create an account, and one the user has logged in, his traffic is accepted.
+You can create an account, and once the user has logged in, his traffic is accepted.

 Correctly detected by OS x, Windows, Ubuntu, iOS, Android